72squared/redpipe/docs/project-status.rst

 However, RedPipe is a complete rewrite of the original concepts.
 I took the opportunity to write it from scratch, taking advantage of all I learned.
-There are likely a few bugs that have crept in during this big rewrite and refactor.
+There may be a few bugs that have crept in during this big rewrite and refactor.

 That's not an excuse for sloppy code or mistakes.